-Who knows, maybe you’ll even find a way to get paid for your passion.
+Who knows, maybe you’ll even find a way to earn money with your passion.
 This is the ultimate goal!
-I’ll tell you one thing, I’ve got more mental capacity to pursue my passions now that I’m not constantly in stress over my finances.
+I’ll tell you one thing, I’ve got more mental capacity to pursue my passions now since I’m not constantly in stress over my finances.
 I’m excited about life, my future and have an actual plan to retire peacefully.

 If you do nothing else, reach out to someone who you know is financially savvy and ask for help.
 That’s how I got started.

 The WwM Team’s Key Takeaways from our Interview with Deanna:

 - It’s never too late to start over.